 Submission of annual financial and narrative reports is required for each year of the award program according to the instructions provided.
-Renewal for a second and third year of support will be automatically considered if reporting requirements have been met; it is not necessary to submit a new application.
-Final reports at the end of Year 3 are not cumulative and need only report on the final year of the grant.
+Renewal of support will be considered automatically if reporting requirements have been met; it is not necessary to submit a new application.
+Final reports at the end of the grant are not cumulative and need only report on the final year of the grant.
 The standard schedule is as follows:

 |Report||Due By||Revisions (if any) Due By|